 In 1965 Kaiser Jeep replaced the DJ-3A Dispatcher with the DJ-5 "Dispatcher 100", a two-wheel drive version of the CJ-5.
-This photo of a 1966 example is courtesy of Joe Chapman on Flickr.
+This photo of a 1966 example is courtesy of Joe Chapman.
 Like the CJ-5 of that era, the DJ was available with the F-head four cylinder or the Dauntless V-6; see a DJ-5 spec sheet (20K GIF).

 There was also a long-wheelbase DJ-6; Jim Allen says in Illustrated Buyer's Guide: Jeep that "It was built in almost equal numbers to the DJ-5.
 The big question is, where are they now?"